• Home

 I craned my neck back to take in the the brick red arches of the palace's courtyard.
 Originally, Hampton Court was built by Cardinal Wolsey, Henry's then chief advisor.
 He chose to build Hampton Court with soft Tudor bricks rather than stone because he wanted to make a clear statement to express his wealth and status as the most important cleric of England at the time.
 Of course, that was back when Hampton Court was his home and when he was still in the king's favor.

+I had to give it to the Cardinal.
+For a man who was to live a pious and simple life, the guy had some extravagant tastes.
 What added some character to brickwork was the fact that not all of the bricks were red.
 The bricks were relatively ranging in color from orange and red to purple and brown.
 Most of the archways Sarah and I walked under reminded me of those dark, over-the fire bricks, giving you the feeling that you've should have been standing in the Weasley's fireplace with a handful of floo powder.

 With a kitchen as grand as the one at Hampton Court it actually explained a lot about Henry's diet.
 He was an obvious consumer of food.
 And a hell of a lot of it.